 (Tables 13 & 14 from Trupanion’s 2016 Annual Letter)]

-If you’ve spent even 5 minutes researching this stock, you know that the meager pet insurance adoption rate in North America (< 2% of ~180mn dogs and cats) compared to certain Western European countries (25% in the UK, 50% in Sweden), is part of the oft-touted bull case for the stock.
-Of course, the question that logically follows is why, when pet insurance has been available in America since at least the mid-80s, the disparity exists in the first place?
+Meager pet insurance adoption rate in North America (< 2% of ~180mn dogs and cats) compared to certain Western European countries (25% in the UK, 50% in Sweden), is an oft-touted part of the bull case.
+Of course, one wonders why, when pet insurance has been available in America since at least the mid-80s, the disparity exists in the first place?
 I don’t really know.
-But one reasonable-sounding explanation I’ve heard is that in Western Europe, pet insurers launched by first convincing vets and those vets then pushed the product to consumers…whereas in the US, insurers started by asking “what price will pet owners pay for this thing called ‘pet insurance’?” and then reverse engineered a product without consulting the vets, yielding something that both consumers and vets hated.
+But one reasonable-sounding explanation I’ve heard is that in Western Europe, pet insurers launched by first winning over vets and those vets then pushed the product to consumers…whereas in the US, insurers started by asking “what price will pet owners pay for this thing called ‘pet insurance’?” and then reverse engineered a product without consulting the vets, yielding something that both consumers and vets hated.

 …during which period the company pulls 20c in variable profit from every incremental premium dollar, reinvesting most of that into acquiring new pets…